Please wait while the search results are loading...

 Today, self-driving technology is largely a reality, although it will require continuous refinement to make it capable of meeting the demands of day-to-day transportation in a safe manner.
 Armed with sensors, cameras and cutting-edge software, these vehicles can navigate themselves completely.
 Machine learning and artificial intelligence are key to the development and operation of reasonably safe, practical autonomous vehicles.
 The more that such vehicles are tested on the road, the greater the ability of their systems to learn the endless variations of road conditions, traffic flow, pedestrian activities and highway hazards.
 Ford Motor Co. acquired Argo AI, an artificial intelligence research and development firm.
 GM has invested in Cruise Automation, a similar firm.

 Driverless technology also relies on maps that are constantly updated as roads and conditions change.
 A company called HERE Technologies (originally owned by Nokia but acquired by BMW, Mercedes-Benz and Audi) is mapping roads in the U.S. and Europe using data acquired from truckers equipped with scanners.
 Google is also working on precise mapping using technology that uses lasers transmitted from specially outfitted cars that create images of roads and their surroundings.
 Another company, Mobileye, makes camera systems that enable vehicles to detect obstacles and apply the brakes to avoid collisions.
-Volkswagen and BMW are equipping models with Mobileye and will gather and analyze the images to create maps in a crowdsourcing model.
+Volkswagen and BMW are equipping models with Mobileye and is gathering and analyzing the images to create maps in a crowdsourcing model.

 Taking the driver out of the vehicle would save as much as two-thirds of the cost of ride-sharing trips.
 It’s no surprise that Uber, Lyft and Didi Chuxing (in addition to Google and Chinese search engine firm Baidu) are all investing in driverless technology.